geophydog/Beamforming_in_frequency_domain/README.md

     Searching the back-azimuth and corresponding apparent slowness (or ray parameter)
     with F-K cross-spectral beamforming array method.
 ## Seismic data tested
-    Five data sets are prepared in folder `Data`.
+    Several data sets are prepared in folder "Data".
 ### 1 DATA1
     Synthetic vertical-component seismograms with YASEIS (Ma, 2013) based on the PREM.